 The governing board will ensure that the appropriate level of insurance is in place and appropriately reflects the school's level of risk.
-The school is insured by the governments Risk Protection Arrangement.

 12. Complaints

 Parents with a complaint about their child's medical condition should discuss these directly with the Headteacher in the first instance.
 If the Headteacher cannot resolve the matter, they will direct parents to the school's complaints procedure.